Table of Contents

 - Actions: The diaphragm is the major muscle of respiration.
 During inspiration (inhalation), it causes lung expansion and during expiration (exhalation), it reduces thoracic cavity volume.

 The psoas major is a long fusiform (spindle-shaped) muscle located on the side of the lumbar spine and attaches to the brim of the lesser pelvis.
-The psoas major assists with both flexion and external rotation of the hip joint and joins the iliacus muscle to form the iliopsoas.
+The psoas major assists with both flexion and external rotation of the hip joint and joins the iliacus to form the iliopsoas.

 - Insertion: lesser trochanter of the femur